An energy-capacity inequality for Legendrian submanifolds: Proof of Theorem

-Throughout this section, $J$ (or $J_k$) denotes an almost complex structures considered in Section \ref{sec:AdmissibleACS}, restricted to this negative end.
-Since for any $u_k$ that we consider the image is compact, although not a priori uniformly so, the Hofer energy
+Throughout this section, $J$ (or $J_k$) denotes an almost complex structure considered in Section \ref{sec:AdmissibleACS}, restricted to this negative end.
+Since for any $u_k$ that we consider the image is compact ( although not a priori uniformly in $k$), the Hofer energy

-can be seen to be uniformly bounded by a function of the intersection points $x,y \in L_0 \cap L_1$; see e.g.~\cite[Proposition 3.6]{Cthulhu}.
+can be seen to be bounded by a function of the asymptotics $ p_\pm$ only; see e.g.~\cite[Proposition 3.6]{Cthulhu}.